passabilities/crypto-exchange/README.md

 Pulls together list of crypto exchanges to interact with their API's in a uniform fashion.

-The purpose of this project is to bring together a bunch of cryptocurrency markets into one standardized package.
+The goal of this project is to be able to interact with a number of different cryptocurrency exchange markets with one standardized package.

 ## Available Exchanges